DibranMulder/dibranmulder-blog/source/_posts/Lights-out-01-while-you-blinked.md

 He gave himself five years.
 It took roughly eighteen months.

-**November 2025.** At Open Source Summit Korea he is "fairly positive" about vibe coding as a way for people to "get computers to do something that maybe they couldn't do otherwise" — but warns it "may be a horrible, horrible idea from a maintenance standpoint."
-He is still not using AI-assisted coding himself.
+**November 2025.** At Open Source Summit Korea he is "fairly positive" about vibe coding as a way for people to "get computers to do something that maybe they couldn't do otherwise", but warns it "may be a horrible, horrible idea from a maintenance standpoint."
+He is still not using AI assistance for his own coding.
 He complains about maintainers drowning in "bugs and security notices that are… made up by people who misuse AI."

 **January 2026.** He publishes AudioNoise.
 From his own README: "the python visualizer tool has been basically written by vibe-coding… I cut out the middle-man -- me -- and just used Google Antigravity to do the audio sample visualizer."